JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-cryptography/spring-boot-cryptography-asn1/readme.md

 - The first thing you can notice is the presence of tagging.

 ### Analyzing an Unknown Encoded Object
+- The API also provides a general-purpose class that allows you to get a, more or less, human-readable dump of an ASN.1-encoded object.

 ## Using ASN.1 in Java: Some Real Examples
+- Encoding an IV with ASN.1
+-
 ## References

 - []()